rust-lang-ru/book/nostarch/chapter13.md

 ```

 The code in Listing 13-14 doesn’t do anything; the closure we’ve specified
 never gets called.
-The warning reminds us why: iterator adapters are lazy, and
+The warning reminds us why: Iterator adapters are lazy, and
 we need to consume the iterator here.

 To fix this warning and consume the iterator, we’ll use the `collect` method,
-which we used in Chapter 12 with `env::args` in Listing 12-1.
-This method
+which we used with `env::args` in Listing 12-1.
+This method consumes the
-consumes the iterator and collects the resulting values into a collection data
+iterator and collects the resultant values into a collection data type.
-type.

 In Listing 13-15, we collect the results of iterating over the iterator that’s
 returned from the call to `map` into a vector.
 This vector will end up
-containing each item from the original vector incremented by 1.
+containing each item from the original vector, incremented by 1.

 src/main.rs

 ```
-    let ряд_1: Vec<i32> = vec![1, 2, 3];
+    let v1: Vec<i32> = vec![1, 2, 3];

-    let v2: Vec<_> = ряд_1.iter().map(|x| x + 1).collect();
+    let v2: Vec<_> = v1.iter().map(|x| x + 1).collect();

     assert_eq!(v2, vec![2, 3, 4]);
 ```

-Listing 13-15: Calling the `map` method to create a new iterator and then calling the `collect` method to consume the new iterator and create a vector
+Listing 13-15: Calling the `map` method to create a new iterator, and then calling the `collect` method to consume the new iterator and create a vector

 Because `map` takes a closure, we can specify any operation we want to perform
 on each item.
 This is a great example of how closures let you customize some